 Private equity funds are pools of capital to be invested in companies that represent an opportunity for a high rate of return.
-They come with a fixed investment horizon, typically ranging from 4 to 7 years, at which point the PE firm hopes to profitably exit the investment.
+They come with a fixed investment horizon, typically ranging from four to seven years, at which point the PE firm hopes to profitably exit the investment.
 Exit strategies include IPOs and sale of the business to another private equity firm or strategic buyer.

 Institutional funds and accredited investors usually make up the primary sources of private equity funds, as they can provide substantial capital for extended periods of time.
-A team of investment professionals from a particular PE firm raise and manage the funds.
+A team of investment professionals from a particular PE firm raises and manages the funds.

 Equity can be further subdivided into four components: shareholder loans, preferred shares, CCPPO shares, and ordinary shares.